jvanengers/woolsocks-extension/source-submission/README.md

 ## 🎯 How It Works

-1. **Merchant Detection** - Automatically recognizes 100+ supported stores as you browse
+1. **Merchant Detection** - Automatically recognizes all supported stores as you browse
-2. **Cashback Activation** - One-click activation with visible confirmation and countdown
+2. **Cashback Activation** - Choose a one-click activation or fully automatic mode including a visible countdown
 3. **Voucher Discovery** - Shows available gift card deals when you reach checkout
-4. **Session Recovery** - Seamless login with email verification (no redirects needed)
+4. **Shared Session** - Seamless login via Woolsocks.eu

 ## 🌐 Browser Support